PrivateSky/tutorial-workspace/README.md

 # Step 2: Go inside the [tutorial-workspace] folder
 cd tutorial-workspace

-# Step 3: Brings all dependencies needed
+# Step 3: Brings all dependencies needed by a developer to have an working setup
-$ npm install
+$ npm run dev-install

 # Step 4: Launch the Node js
 $ npm run server